LLNL/b-mpi3/README.md

 }
 ```

-The next step is to replace the use of the MPI communicato handle by a proper `mpi3::communicator` object.
+The next step is to replace the use of the MPI communicator handle by a proper `mpi3::communicator` object.
 Since `world` is already a duplicate of the communicator we can directly use it.
-`size` and `rank` are methods of this object which naturally return their values.
+The `size` and `rank` are methods of this object which naturally return their values.

 ```cpp
 ...